 - The costs of travel, food, lodgings and administration for speakers are incurred by the Education for Mission and Stewardship department of The Presbyterian Church in Canada.

-- Any monetary contributions can be directed to “The Presbyterian Church in Canada” and marked to the attention of Nicole Jeffrey.
+- Any monetary contributions can be directed to “The Presbyterian Church in Canada” and marked to the attention of Lily Ko.

 - Read up on the speakers list to find out who is currently available.